zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/shell.rst

 DFU metadata
 ------------

-The DFU metadata commands allow generating metadata that can be used by a Target node to check the firmware before accepting it.
-The commands are enabled through the :kconfig:option:`CONFIG_BT_MESH_DFU_METADATA` configuration option.
+The DFU metadata shell commands allow generating metadata that can be used by a Target node to check the firmware before accepting it.
+The commands are enabled through the :kconfig:option:`CONFIG_BT_MESH_SHELL_DFU_METADATA` configuration option.

 ``mesh models dfu metadata comp-clear``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^